Riverside Healthcare Fraud Defense Lawyers

 - Which agencies and task forces are involved?

 - Is the investigation currently civil or criminal in nature?

 - What evidence has the government collected to date?

-Once our highly experienced Riverside healthcare fraud defense attorneys know what you are up against, then we can shift our focus to developing a customized and comprehensive strategy to resolve the investigation before charges get filed.
+When our Riverside healthcare fraud defense attorneys know what you are up against, we shift our focus to developing a strategy to resolve the situation before charges are filed.

 1. The False Claims Act

 Under the False Claims Act (FCA) healthcare providers can be prosecuted for both intentional and unintentional submission of “false or fraudulent” claims.
 Unintentional violations carry the potential for substantial monetary fines.
 Criminal violations carry fines and up to five years in prison for each offense.
 Financial penalties apply on a “per-claim” basis.
 Total liability in an FCA case can easily reach six or seven figures.

 2. The Anti-Kickback Statute